Urigo/graphql-modules/docs/recipes/nexus.md

 You can define different output folders like below, so every module will have its own typings instead of having a single typing file for all application.

-Let'ss start with creating types using Nexus API:
+Let's start with creating types using Nexus API:

 `chat.type.ts`